The Cause

 The democratic moment

 A European Citizens’ Initiative is one of the most direct democratic tools available at EU level.
 It allows citizens — not governments, not corporations, not lobbying organisations — to place a proposal formally before the European Commission.
-If one million people across at least seven member states sign, the Commission is legally required to respond.
+If one million people across at least seven member states sign, the Commission is legally required to respond – and we are officially registered now!

 The Rights of Nature movement across Europe has already demonstrated that this kind of mobilisation is possible.
 In Spain alone, over 600,000 people signed for the Mar Menor.
 Across our partner network, more than a million signatures have been collected for Rights of Nature in various national contexts.
 The capacity is there.
 The question is whether we can bring it together at the scale Europe requires.